 You can access NHS 111, contact your practice and get your Covid Pass using the NHS App.
 Search NHS App in your app store.

 Why do receptionists ask personal questions?

 GP reception staff are skilled professionals and ask questions to make sure you see the right person at the right time and treat all information confidentially.
 If you don’t want to speak on the phone, you can use the online service on the practice website, if your practice offers this.

 I wanted to see my GP, so why am I seeing someone else?

 Many GP practices now include a range of professionals like physician’s associates, nurses, practice pharmacists and paramedics who can help you.
 This means you can often be seen more quickly and if you then need to be seen by your GP they will organise this for you.

 Where else can I get help?

 Always dial 999 in a life-threatening emergency.
 Visit www.nhs.uk for advice on common symptoms and a list of local services or speak to your community pharmacist first for advice on minor illnesses nhs.uk/service-search/find-a-pharmacy

 The surgery building is open from 8.00am – 6.30pm weekdays.
-The doctors and nurses are available for consultation during their surgery/clinic hours and these vary from time to time.
-You may see any doctor or nurse you choose, subject to availability.
+The healthcare professionals are available for consultation during their surgery/clinic hours and these vary from time to time.
+You may see any healthcare professional you choose, subject to availability.
 We offer pre-bookable appointments early mornings between 7.30-8am on Tuesdays, Thursdays and Fridays.